stephenh/stephenh.github.com/_posts/2010-07-22-dammit-mysql.markdown

 Dammit, MySQL
 =============

+**Update May 2018:** This is more rant-ish than I would write now, but it's my only post to hit the front page of HackerNews (it got to the number 2 spot back in 2010; I saved screenshots), so has a soft-place in my heart.

 After being a happy PostgreSQL user for years, I've finally had to use MySQL for the last 6+ months.

-I have to admit, I was starting to think it wasn't all that bad--that the "MySQL is a toy" line was outdated.
+I have to admit, I was starting to think it wasn't all that bad: that maybe the "MySQL is a toy" rhetoric was outdated.

 It's not.